panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 React also throws a useful warning: `Warning: Function components cannot be given refs.
 Attempts to access this ref will fail.
 Did you mean to use React.forwardRef()?`

-Let's follow React's warning advice and see how `forwardRef()` can help.
+Let's follow React's advice and see how `forwardRef()` can help.

 ## 2. Introducing forwardRef()

-Now is the right moment to introduce `forwardRef()`: a function that wraps a component making it accept a ref as a prop.
+Now is the right moment to introduce `forwardRef()`: a function that wraps a component allowin it to access a ref from the parent component.

 ```javascript
 import { forwardRef } from 'react'